Viola Liuzzo: Early life and education

 Viola Fauver Gregg was born on April 11, 1925, in the small town of California, Pennsylvania, the elder daughter of Eva Wilson, a teacher, and Heber Ernest Gregg, a coal miner and World War I veteran.
 Her father had taught himself to read as a child and left school in the eighth grade.
 Her mother had a teaching certificate from Southwestern Pennsylvania Normal School (later California University of Pennsylvania and currently Pennsylvania Western University, California).
 The couple had a second daughter, Rose Mary, in 1930.

 Heber lost his right hand in a mine explosion when they were living in Georgia.
 It was during the Great Depression, and the Greggs became solely dependent on Eva's income.
 She had difficulty finding anything other than short-term teaching positions.
 Struggling with poverty, when Viola was six the family decided to move from Georgia to Chattanooga, Tennessee, where Eva found a teaching position.

 The family was very poor and lived in one-room shacks with no running water.
 The schools Liuzzo attended did not have adequate supplies, and teachers had little time to deal with the many children in need.
 Because the family moved so often, Liuzzo usually began and ended the year in different schools.
 Having been poor in Tennessee for much of her childhood and adolescence, she was close to the racially segregated nature of the South.
 This would have a powerful influence on her activism.

 Michigan

 In 1941, the Gregg family moved to Ypsilanti, Michigan, where her father sought work to assemble bombs at the Ford Motor Co.
 Viola dropped out of high school after a year and eloped at the age of 16.
 Her marriage did not last, and she returned to her family.

 Two years later, the Gregg family moved to Detroit, Michigan, which was segregated by race.
 Tensions between whites and blacks were very high as they competed for jobs and housing in a city with many new residents, including immigrants.
-In the early 1940s there was violence and rioting between ethnic groups.
+In the early 1940s there was violence and rioting between racial and ethnic groups.
 Viola Gregg witnessed some of these, which influenced her later civil rights work.